The Weather & Temperature in Iceland

 Spring Weather in Iceland

-While spring comes to Iceland in April and May, Icelanders celebrate the first day of summer on the first Thursday after April 18.
+While spring in Iceland comes in April and May, Icelanders celebrate the first day of summer on the first Thursday after April 18.
 It's the 'official' first day of summer and a public holiday.
 It's also not that uncommon for snow to fall on this day.

 Though this is considered the first summer day, it would be more accurate to say it's the first spring day.